alan-turing-institute/open-research-community-management/project-management/1-1-meetings/Eirini-Zormpa/weekly-meetings-emma.md

 #### What did you struggle with?
 - I had to email a bunch of people and I found it difficult figuring out what events and information to share with whom
+  - EK - making your work more transparent will help to share all your work - website, slack, github repo.

 #### What would you like to work on next week?
 - Attend RSF meetings